Wildlife Hazard Management Program at Denver International Airport

 About the Plan

-The airport’s wildlife hazard management program is conducted under the guidance of an FAA-approved Wildlife Hazard Management Plan (WHMP), which provides airport personnel and wildlife professionals guidance in making responsible recommendations and decisions.
+The airport’s wildlife hazard management program has produced a DEN specific, and FAA-approved Wildlife Hazard Management Plan (WHMP), which provides airport personnel and wildlife professionals guidance in making responsible recommendations and decisions.

 - The FAA mandates all certificated airports conduct a Wildlife Hazard Assessment, which includes an analysis of wildlife attractants within 10,000 feet and a 5-mile radius of the airport.

-- The WHMP at DEN places a strong emphasis on “harassment and hazing” of wildlife to ensure that wildlife incidents are mitigated using non-lethal methods and technologies whenever possible and practical.
+- The WHMP at DEN places a strong emphasis on “harassment and hazing” of wildlife, using tools such as sirens and pyrotechnics, to ensure that wildlife incidents are mitigated using non-lethal methods and technologies whenever possible and practical.
+Additional methods, including trapping, relocation, and lethal removal are also employed when necessary to protect aircraft and human safety.

 - DEN manages habitat to the extent possible to minimize the attraction for wildlife, including filling in ponds and water sources where necessary, and vegetation management activities.